Michelin Drives New Revenue Roads through Digital Services Innovation

 So as Michelin worked on creating a new customer lab to practice innovation, it looked for a partner to help existing projects move more quickly.
 That’s where Worthwhile came in.

 Worthwhile worked across functions in both Michelin’s traditional way of business and in the new continuous innovation context to ideate, evaluate, and build business cases for multiple ideas.
+The result was a project that was fully vetted and evaluated 75% quicker--in six months, instead of the usual two year innovation lifecycle.

 Through it all, Worthwhile earned Michelin’s trust by recommending innovative steps backed by customer empathy, not by the billable hour.
 That’s created a continuing partnership that helps Michelin achieve its innovation goals.